Mikelly-Mikey/AI-powered-Job-Application-Tracker/README.md

 ```bash
 npm run build
 ```
-2. Deploy the `dist` folder to your hosting service
+2. Build output is emitted to `backend/static/` (see `frontend/vite.config.ts`).
+Ensure your Django app is configured to serve static files in production.

 ## 🤝 Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Make your changes
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Add tests if applicable
+4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Submit a pull request
+5. Open a Pull Request

-## 📄 License
+## 📝 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- [Tailwind CSS](https://tailwindcss.com/) for the amazing utility-first CSS framework
+- [ShadCN/UI](https://ui.shadcn.com/) for beautiful, accessible components
+- [TanStack Query](https://tanstack.com/query) for server state management
+- [Vite](https://vitejs.dev/) for the lightning-fast development experience

-## 🆘 Support
+## 🤔 Troubleshooting

 If you encounter any issues: